cloud-gov/cg-site/content/docs/apps/govcloud.md

 ### Breaking changes

-- GSA and EPA accounts already work in GovCloud.
-No other login credentials work at this time.
+- GSA, EPA and FDIC accounts already work in GovCloud.
+Others need to be explicitly [invited](https://invite.fr.cloud.gov).
 - The API endpoint (for now) is `api.fr.cloud.gov`.
 When you [log in on the command line]({{< relref "docs/getting-started/setup.md" >}}), use this new command: `cf login -a https://api.fr.cloud.gov --sso`
 - To access the Dashboard, visit [`https://dashboard.fr.cloud.gov/`](https://dashboard.fr.cloud.gov/).
 - There are different names and plans for some services.